MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-overview.md

 title: What are cloud native Windows endpoints
 titleSuffix: Microsoft Endpoint Manager
 description: Learn more about cloud native endpoints and what they are.
 See a list of benefits, and the impact on end users and IT administrators.
-Cloud native endpoints help with remote workers and hybrid workers.
+Cloud native endpoints help with remote workers and hybrid workers, and use Microsoft Endpoint Manager to manage devices.
 keywords:
 author: MandiOhlinger

 ms.author: mandia
 manager: dougeby
-ms.date: 04/26/2022
+ms.date: 04/28/2022
 ms.topic: conceptual
 ms.service: mem
 ms.subservice: fundamentals